Hack4Eugene/SpeedUpAmerica/README.md

 ## Updating your boundaries the long way

-Follow the next three sections to get the latest data, clear your boundaries tables, and load data from the files.
-You should only be following these directions if dumping your DB and loading the lastest SQL dump is not an option.
+Follow the next three sections to download the latest data, clear your boundaries tables, and load the data.
+You should only be following these directions if deleting your DB and loading the lastest SQL dump is not an option.

 ### Download boundary data files